PavlyukVadim/criticaster.io/src/pages/posts/asynchronous-js/promises/index.md

 })
 ```

-So the calls of asyncFn you can chained like that:
+So the calls of asyncFn you can chain like that:

 ```js
 asyncFn(1).